 Coming in an array of colours, the BumGenius Freetime not only washes well, it dries super quickly.
-With semi attached stay-dry inserts built into the cover, you won’t need any additional stuffing, which is a real time-saver.
-They might look a little bulkier than other reusable nappies, but the easy adjustable poppers combined with the leg elastic create a snug fit.
+With semi-attached stay-dry inserts built into the cover, you won’t need any additional stuffing, which is a real time-saver.
+They might look a little bulkier than other reusable nappies, but the easily adjustable poppers combined with the leg elastic create a snug fit.
 Super absorbent, the BumGenius Freetime lasts about four hours, but can be used with a booster to last overnight.

 Baba+Boo Reusable Pocket Nappy, £10.95, Babaandboo